 Use an Ice Bucket

 If a refrigerator is not available, fill an ice bucket with ice and plunge the bowl of the glass upside down into the ice.
 Leave this set for 15 to 30 minutes for a really good chill.

 Go For the Quick Chill

-If you don't have time to chill a glass using either of those two methods, fill the glass with cracked or crushed ice and swirl it around.
+If you don't have time to chill a glass using either of those two methods, fill the glass with cracked or crushed ice (ice cubes will do) and swirl it around.
 Allow this to sit while you mix the drink.
 Dump the ice and pour the drink into the glass.

-- The swirling works well with cocktail glasses, chilling it to the rim.
+- The swirling works well with cocktail and wine glasses, chilling them to the rim.

 - This is also good for glasses that you have already chilled to ensure the chill lasts.

 Is This a Waste of Ice?